Carla-de-Beer/tensorflow-2.x-projects/CNN/cartoon-photo-classifier/README.md

 ## 1. Simple Classifier

-The current dataset of cartoons and images, with a combined total of 500 images, is quite small in comparison to typically used CNN training datasets.
+The current dataset of cartoons and images, with a combined total of 500 images, is quite small in comparison with the size of typically used CNN training datasets.
 This small dataset therefore cannot sufficiently cater for the many different subsets of styles and subjects featured in the cartoons and photos.
 This may lead to some degree of overfitting, hence the addition of dropout and regularisation to this CNN.
 The sourcing of more images should get around this issue and increase accuracy.

 The simple classifier project is also mapped via TensorBoard.
 To follow the image and graph data there, do the